I am a front-end developer by profession, but I enjoy writing articles about anything mysterious, interesting and fascinating.

 Wellington needed to buy time for the Prussians to arrive and held his ground.
 The British coalition forces fought hard and repulsed all French attacks.
 But in the end, they were at the edge of their ropes.
 Just at that moment Napoleon spotted Prussian troops arriving at the battlefield and had to send a part of his troops to defend against them.

 As a last resort, he ordered his Imperial Guard to charge Wellington’s troops.
-The coalition forces which were hiding under the ridge now stood up and fired at the French Imperial Guard in point blank range.
+The coalition forces which were hiding under the ridge now stood up and fired at the French Imperial Guard at point-blank range.
 The Prussian troops now attacked the French from the other side as well.
 This broke the French army and the battle was over.
 The French lost 41,000 troops whereas the coalition forces lost 24,000.
 Napoleon was captured and exiled to the island of Saint Helena.

 Although the Germans did not have many ships they had excellent submarines.
-The U-boats wreaked havoc in the allied shipping lines.
-The British needed supplies to continue the war effort and all Germany had to do was to sink more vessels than the British could build and eventually they would starve.
-The Battle began on September 3, 1939, and would be the longest most decisive battle fought lasting 5 years 8 months and 5 days.
+The U-boats wreaked havoc on the Allied shipping lines.
+The British needed supplies to continue the war effort and all Germany had to do was sink more vessels than the British could build and eventually they would starve.
+The Battle began on September 3, 1939, and would be the longest most decisive battle fought lasting five years, eight months and five days.

 The German army made good progress in the early stages of the battle.
-They occupied more than half of the city and air bombing had destroyed most of the city.
-However, fierce resistance and sniping operations from the Russians was having devastating consequences for the German army.
+They occupied more than half of the city and air bombings had destroyed most of the city.
+However, fierce resistance and sniping operations from the Russians were having devastating consequences for the German army.
 They were unable to take full control over the city before winter set in.

 The Soviets were well prepared for the winter whereas the Germans were not.
 On 19 November 1942, the Soviets launched Operation Uranus for the liberation of the city of Stalingrad.
 The German 6th Army was surrounded in the city and their situation became dire.
 However, Hitler ordered the German 6th Army to not break out and stay within the city promising to send reinforcements and supplies.